• Skip to primary navigation

 Screened and referred by Charlotte Works/Equus Workforce Solutions, Ursulla now has a brand new washer and dryer from the Furniture & Appliance Store.
 With laundry access right in her own apartment, she has more time and energy to care for her children and keep them on track with school.
 “It’s such a wonderful convenience,” she said.
 “I really, really appreciate it.”

-The Furniture & Appliance Store offers new and gently used essential furniture and appliances to Mecklenburg County households facing financial hardship.
-Items are donated by the community and are distributed free-of-charge via Crisis Assistance Ministry’s Partner Agency network.
+Crisis Assistance Ministry offers appliances to Mecklenburg County households facing financial hardship who are screened and referred by Partner Agencies across the community.
+Items are donated by the community and are distributed free of charge via the Partner Agency Network.

 Filed Under: Customer Stories Tagged With: Appliances, Charlotte Works, DreamKey Partners, Furniture, Furniture & Appliance Store, Lowe's, Partner Agencies